Nehrungisch: Diaspora

 Descendants of those who left Chortitza for Canada in the 1870s (who live in many Latin American countries) have weak palatalization.
 In 1891, Manitoba Bergthal families arrived in Saskatchewan.
 During the 1940s, Manitoba and Saskatchewan Altkolonie Mennonites began to emigrate to northern Mexico.
 Spoken Plautdietsch in Mexico, Bolivia and Texas differs from that in Canada.
 Chortitza-Plautdietsch is spoken in Paraguay's Menno Colony.
 Reinfeld Colony in the country's Misiones Department was founded by people from Paraguay's Sommerfeld and Bergthal settlements.
 In Mexico, the use of Chortitza-Plautdietsch depends on whether a speaker is one of the Old Colony Mennonites.
 Nineteenth-century Mennonite migrants to Canada primarily came from the Chortitza Colony.

+There is no strict difference of Chortitza and Molotschna Plautdietsch in British Columbia.

+Among Old Colony Mennonites, it is relatively frequent to use words from Russian or Polish, in contrast to using recent loanwords.

-Many speakers of Plautdietsch exhibit features of Chortitza- and Molotschna-Plautdietsch.
-Phonological differences exist between the Plautdietsch of Catholics and Mennonites in Canada's Saskatchewan Valley.
-These include [iəә] for the phoneme /ea/ wea (was) and Pead (horses) for Mennonite speakers; Catholic speakers use [eəә], traced to Ukraine.
-Lexical differences also exist.
+Many speakers of Plautdietsch exhibit features of both Chortitza- and Molotschna-Plautdietsch.

 The central cluster around the South Saskatchewan River is largely in the core Old Colony and Bergthaler settlement region, demarcated by the boundaries of the Hague-Osler Mennonite Reserve.
 The peripheral cluster in the northern and western valley encompasses areas primarily settled by Russländer immigrants after the mass emigration of Old Colony and Bergthaler Mennonites to Latin America in the 1920s.

+Canadian Chortitza descendants formed the first Latin American settlements of Mennonites of Dutch origin in 1922 in Chihuahua, Mexico.

 In 1983, conservative Mennonites in northern Mexico began moving to the south of the country.
-Some Belizean Mennonites formed communities such as those in Quintana Roo; others they joined preexisting Mexican congregations, such as those in Campeche.
+Some Belizean Mennonites formed communities such as those in Quintana Roo; others joined preexisting Mexican congregations, such as those in Campeche.
+In 2006, there were approximately 6,900 Plautdietsch speakers in Belize.

 Mexican Mennonites settled in Seminole, Texas (moving north from the original 1870s settlement), Oklahoma and Kansas.
-In 2005, it was estimated that there were An estimated 5,000 Mennonites of Latin American origin (Keel 2006) lived in southwestern Kansas in 2005, centered around Meade.
+Mennonites first arrived in Seminole in 1977 from Cuactémoc, Chihuahua.
+In 2005, it was estimated that there was an estimated 5,000 Mennonites of Latin American origin (Keel 2006) living in southwestern Kansas in 2005, centered around Meade.

 Non-Chortitza groups in Mexico have adopted many of the original settlers' Chortitza features.
 Mennonites in Campeche are predominantly Old Colony Mennonites, with Sommerfeld and Kleine Gemeinde Mennonites.
 Old Colony Mennonites from northern Mexico entered the Chenes region in greater numbers during the 1980s, and other Mennonite groups eventually moved into the region.
 Old Colony Mennonites predominate, with Sommerfeld and Kleine Gemeinde communities; an Evangelical Mennonite Conference community is much smaller than the others.
 Old Colony and Sommerfeld Mennonites are primarily from the states of Durango, Zacatecas, and Chihuahua; the Kleine Gemeinde includes members from Tamaulipas and Belize.
+Non-native speakers of Plautdietsch are not common.
+The largest group of non-native speakers of Plautdietsch in Southern Mexico are a group of Jehovah's Witnesses.

 About 6,000 Mennonites in Gaines County, Texas speak Plautdietsch, and 5,000 Mennonite residents of southwestern Kansas are of Latin American origin.
+Not all speakers of Plautdietsch there are Mennonites.